Killamsetty-Rahul/Beam-Light-Detection-and-Intensity-Analysis-using-Computer-Vision/README.md

 shutil, os, zipfile, time, pathlib (for file and folder management)

 🚀 How to Run the Project
-Note: The original code is designed for Google Colab, but you can easily adapt it for local execution by modifying paths.
+Note: The original code is designed for Google Colab, but you can easily adapt it for local execution by adjusting the file paths.

 📌 On Google Colab:
-Upload Dataset.zip and beam_light_detection_in_image.py to your Google Drive.
+Upload Dataset.zip and Beam Light Detection in Image.py to your Google Drive.

 Open the Colab notebook or script.

-Update the drive_path in the code with your correct Drive location if needed.
+Update the drive_path variable in the code with the correct path to your Drive location.

 Run the entire script.

-The images from Dataset.zip will be extracted and processed.

-Results will be displayed one by one.
+The images from Dataset.zip will be extracted, processed one by one, and detection results will be displayed visually.

-Summary plots will appear at the end.
+Summary intensity histograms and graphs will appear at the end.

-🎯 Sample Dataset
-The dataset consists of images containing beam lights of varying intensities captured in night-time driving conditions.
-You can replace these images with your own test images — just ensure they're placed inside the Dataset folder (after extraction).

-📈 Performance & Results
-Bright light clusters are successfully detected and analyzed in all test images.
+📸 For Video Detection:
+Upload video-2.mp4 and Beam Light Detection in Video.py to your Google Drive.

+Open the Colab notebook or script.

+Update the drive_path variable in the code with the correct path to your Drive location.

+Run the entire script.

+The script will process the video frame-by-frame, detect beam light regions in real-time, display detection overlays, and plot live grayscale histograms for intensity analysis.

+✨ Features
+Detects vehicle beam lights in both images and video.

+Measures the average intensity and bright pixel count within detected light regions.

+Provides real-time feedback on whether a beamlight dimming action is needed.

+Works reliably in varied conditions — fog, rain, tunnels, curved roads, and dense city lights.

+Lightweight and fast — no deep learning models or special hardware required.

+Includes clear visual feedback by highlighting detected beam regions and displaying intensity values.

+⚙️ How It Works
+The system follows a straightforward but effective computer vision workflow:

+Preprocess the image/video frame by resizing, converting it to grayscale, and applying Gaussian blur to remove noise.

+Apply adaptive thresholding to isolate bright regions (potential headlights).

+Use morphological operations like erosion and dilation to clean up the result.

+Label and analyze connected bright regions using contour detection.

+Measure the intensity and bright pixel count for each detected region.

-Recommendations for beamlight dimming based on intensity thresholds.
+Decide if dimming is required based on configurable intensity and pixel count thresholds.

-Visual outputs provide intuitive insights for each test case.

-Summary graph displays test-wise beamlight intensity and detection accuracy.

-📬 Contact
-If you have any queries or suggestions, feel free to connect with me!

-Killamsetty Rahul
-📧 killamsettyrahul05@gmail.com
+Show visual output with highlighted detections, intensity values, and a grayscale intensity histogram.